-- does not form part of any contract of employment or contract for services and it may be subject to change, withdrawal or replacement at any time; - applies to all members of staff, including current and former employees, workers, trainees, apprentices and agency staff; - can be accessed via the College Intranet; - is the responsibility of the independent Clerk to the Corporation ("the Clerk"); - is to be used only after other channels for raising concerns internally have been exhausted; - does not cover matters relevant to the College's Disciplinary or Grievance Procedures or non-staff complaints that do not fall within the scope of a public interest disclosure (for which the College's Compliments and Complaints Procedure will apply).
+- does not form part of any contract of employment or contract for services and it may be subject to change, withdrawal or replacement at any time; - applies to all members of staff, including current and former employees, workers, trainees, apprentices and agency staff; - · can be accessed via the College Intranet; - is the responsibility of the independent Director of Governance; - is to be used only after other channels for raising concerns internally have been exhausted; - does not cover matters relevant to the College's Disciplinary or Grievance Procedures or non-staff complaints that do not fall within the scope of a public interest disclosure (for which the College's Compliments and Complaints Procedure will apply).

-You can find out more about the Governing Body (the Corporation) and the role of the independent Clerk by:
+You can find out more about the Governing Body (the Corporation) and the role of the independent Director of Governance by:

-- visiting www.kirkleescollege.ac.uk/governance; - taking part in a 'Meet the Governors' event; or - speaking to the Clerk, whose contact details are in the Appendix at the end of this document.
-The Clerk would be pleased to answer any questions about our role and responsibilities, who we are, and how our whistleblowing procedures work, including on a no names basis.
+- visiting www.kirkleescollege.ac.uk/governance; - taking part in a 'Meet the Governors' event; or - speaking to the Director of Governance, whose contact details are in the Appendix at the end of this document.
+The Director of Governance would be pleased to answer any questions about Governors' role and responsibilities, who we are, and how our whistleblowing procedures work, including on a no names basis.